crowleaj/ApolloParser/README.md

 # ApolloParser
 Parser for the Nitro programming language implemented in Lua

+## Running the Parser (ZeroBrane studio recommended)

+1. Set directory to project directory
+2. Run test/test.lua
+  - To change file to run, edit the path in runfile function call without adding the file extension.

+## Current Support
+- Declarations
+- Assignments
+- Function definitions (local and global)
+- Arithmetic
+- Function calls, not as assignment or in arithmetic
+- Includes

+## Language Roadmap
+- Function assignments
+- Function in arithmetic
+- Array and Map support

 Lexer:

 The lexer uses the provided grammar and capture rules in lexer.lua to create an AST of the language.